 - 1. Lower School Students: Students in grades K5-5th grades are not permitted to bring phones, iPads, smart watches, electronic games, or any future combination of communication technology that can interfere with the classroom routine or the learning of others, unless a special "technology" day is designated by the teacher.
 Students in grade 5 are allowed to have phones on school grounds if participating in our athletic programs.
 5th grade students bringing phones to school will sign and turn their phones into the front office.
 Parents should assist with the enforcement of these policies by not communicating with students via text message during the school day.
 It is deemed to be a distraction to the student and the teacher.
 The school is not responsible for the loss, damage, theft, or data charges of any electronic devices brought on campus. - 2.
 Middle School Students will be required to turn in powered down cell phones and other electronic devices (including smart watches, etc.) upon arrival to school.
 Teachers may permit students to use these devices for specific classroom activities.
 Middle School students who use or attempt to use text messaging, access/post to social media sites (i.e. Facebook, Instagram, Snapchat, etc.) make phone calls, play video games or take pictures during school hours will be subject to disciplinary action, including but not limited to having the phone confiscated and returned only to a parent, losing all phone privileges, and out of school suspension depending on the nature of the violation.
 Under no circumstances should pictures be taken in the locker rooms or restrooms.
 Parents should assist with the enforcement of these policies by not communicating with students via text message during the school day.
 It is deemed to be a distraction to the student and the teacher.
 The school is not responsible for the loss, damage, theft, or data charges of any electronic devices brought on campus. - 3.
-Upper School Students may bring phones, portable computers, iPads, and other electronic devices to school, but these devices must remain out of sight and not in use during the school day, except during lunch and break.
-Teachers will have a place for phones in their classrooms if a student does not want to keep their phone in their locker.
-Phones may not be used during class time or study hall unless explicitly permitted by the teacher.
-Students may not ask to leave class or go to the restroom for the purpose of retrieving or using their phones from their lockers.
-If there is an emergency, a student may ask permission to use the classroom phone to call home.
-If a student is found using a phone during unathorized times, the device will be turned in to the division leader or principal and may be picked up at the end of the day.
-If it happens a second time, the phone will only be returned to a parent.
-Continued violations will result in loss of all phone privileges, demerits, and possible out-of-school suspension, depending on the severity of the issue.
+Upper School Students may be permitted to use phones, portable computers, iPads, and other E readers in classrooms and in the library as deemed acceptable by the classroom teacher.
+Phones may be accessed during break, lunch, or study hall (if approved).
+If phones or smart watches are used during classes when not permitted by the teacher, the student will be required to turn their phone in to the teacher and they may retrieve it at the end of the day.
+The second time this occurs, the phone will be turned into the division leader or principal and must be picked up by the parent.
+Failure to comply with the phone policy can lead to demerits and loss of all phone privileges.
 Upper School students may not post to social media sites during the school day.
 Students who post to social media sites during the school day will be subject to disciplinary action, including but not limited to having the phone confiscated and returned only to a parent, losing all phone privileges, and out-of-school suspension, depending on the nature of the violation.
 Under no circumstances should pictures be taken in the locker rooms or restrooms.
 The school is not responsible for the loss, damage, theft, or data charges of any electronic devices brought on campus. - 4.
 Use of electronic devices and phones on field trips will be at the discretion of the Field Trip leader and Division Leader or Principal. - 5.
 Parents should not use cell phones in a moving carpool line.